jboolean/census-report/README.md

 ### Deploying to production
 To run in production run `ruby create-rollups.rb --build` to generate compressed production files.
 Your produciton server must have RACK_ENV = production.
+I *highly* recommend creating a pre-commit hook for this, and you'll never have to live in fear of deploying inconsistent code again.